isc-projects/bind9/CONTRIBUTING.md

 * API documentation is in the header file describing the API, in Doxygen-formatted comments.

-It is not necessary to edit any documentation files other than these; the PDF, HTML, and `nroff`-format files will be generated automatically from the `docbook` and `XML` files by a script whenever a documentation change is merged to a release branch.
+It is not necessary to edit any documentation files other than these;
+all PDF, HTML, and `nroff`-format man page files will be updated automatically from the `docbook` and `XML` files after merging.

+Patches to improve existing documentation are also very welcome!

 ##### Tests

 BIND is a large and complex project.
-We rely heavily on continuous automated testing and cannot merge any new code without adequate test coverage.
+We rely heavily on continuous automated testing and cannot merge new code without adequate test coverage.
 See [Testing](doc/dev/dev.md#testing) for more information.

+#### Thanks

+Thank you for your interest in contributing to the ongoing development of BIND.